shadowfoundry/sr5/README.md

 The system for Foundry VTT contains no proprietary content from the official RPG sourcebooks.
 It is intended to make the process of enjoying Shadowrun 5 via an online tabletop experience as easy as possible but you will still need to purchase official sourcebooks and enter data yourself in order to enjoy this system as intended.

+## Languages
+This system is fully translated in English and French

 ## Main features
 The system is heavily automatised, main features are:
 - auto calculation of all derived data on character sheets